 Macy’s Flower Show

 Roam the sweet-smelling foliage that appears at one of New York’s best department stores for two weeks each year.
-See spectacular arrangements of flowers from around the world, all decorated to fit a specific them, which this year is the fantasy-inspired “Once Upon A Springtime”.
+See spectacular arrangements of flowers from around the world, all decorated to fit a specific theme.

 Families love this annual event which hosts a huge range of kid-friendly events and activities including carnival rides, midway games, hayrides, and other entertainment, all taking place within the pretty environs of the apple orchard at Queens County Farm Museum.